WalletConnect/walletconnect-docs/quick-start/wallets/react-native.md

 );
 ```

-3. Establish pairing with shared URI from dapp
+3. Pair with shared URI from dapp

 ```js
 client.pair({ uri });